defactor-com/documentation/docs/pools/how-tos/pools-project-onboarding.md

 ---

-## Domain Name
-- **Project Name / Description**: Provide a brief and clear description of your project.
-- **Domain DNS Changes and Verification**: Update DNS settings and verify domain ownership to enable integration with Defactor services.

----

 ## Smart Contract Setup
 The smart contract setup process involves selecting the appropriate contract type and configuring it with the required parameters.